chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

    :name: Eulerian and Lagrangian reference frames
    :height: 5cm

-In this example, we will start by simulating the case when :math:`Re = 1` and then follow with simulation a for :math:`Re` values ranging for :math:`0.1` to :math:`100`.
+In this example, we will start by simulating the case when :math:`Re = 1` and then follow with simulation a for :math:`Re` values ranging from :math:`0.1` to :math:`100`.

 The Reynolds number for our system is defined as follows: